mgradowski/cv/README.md

 ## Curriculum Vitæ
 This repository contains my up-to-date CV, made using ConTeXt.
-It is intended to serve as a reference for anyone wishing to write documents using ConTeXt, as well as my future self.
+It is intended to serve as a reference for anyone wishing to write similar documents using ConTeXt.

 [[Link to the .pdf file]](https://raw.githubusercontent.com/mgradowski/cv/main/cv.pdf)